rafaelescrich/redvector/benchmarks/README.md

 # Redisearch vs Qdrant Benchmark Suite

-This benchmark suite compares the performance of rsedis+Redisearch with Qdrant for vector search operations, using real-world scenarios similar to those featured in Qdrant's blog.
+This benchmark suite compares the performance of redvector+Redisearch with Qdrant for vector search operations, using real-world scenarios similar to those featured in Qdrant's blog.

 ## Features